 In an effort to improve health care, we have a 2020/2025 project plan to build a Medical health center in Rorya District with a plan of 4 surgical theaters, a maternity + delivery theater, and malnutrition wards.
-The organization is seeking for collaboration with any willing organizations, friends, families and medical institutions to partner and create a sustainable approach to improve lives in these villages through medical aid, education, public health while promoting friendship across cultures.
+The organization is seeking for collaboration with any willing organization, friends, families and medical institutions to partner and create a sustainable approach to improve lives of the neediest community through medical aid, education, public health while promoting friendship across cultures.

-Through working together, we hope to bridge the healthcare gap by distributing medical supplies and equipment to underserved communities in the region.
+Through working together, we hope to bridge the healthcare gap by distributing medical supplies and equipment to underserved people in the region.
 The planned Medical Care Center will offer long-term medical support with help of a local nurse and physician and is anticipated to open early within 2020/2025 funds availability may allow.
 For the time being, we seek for medical mission partners who may bring health care professionals including trained physicians, physician assistants, trained nurses along-side doctors to provide surgical interventions for those in need of immediate surgery.